rawat4arjuna/lib-collections/docs/documentation/docs/rexora-hooks/use-rexora-first-render.md

 ---
 id: use-rexora-first-render
 title: useRexoraFirstRender
+hide_title: true
 ---

 The `useRexoraFirstRender` hook is a simple utility that returns a boolean value indicating whether the current render is the first render of the component.

-This can be useful in scenarios where you need to perform an action or logic only on the initial render and not on subsequent updates.
+It's imported from `@rexora/hooks`.
 ## Usage
 ```
 typescript